-Chthonic is a Trojan-type program that gets installed through emails sent from hijacked/stolen PayPal accounts.
-They lead to a fake Google Chrome update file that is promoted on hijacked website.
-Its visitors are informed that their Chrome browser is outdated and needs to be updated by clicking the "Update Chrome" button which leads to download of a malicious file that is used to install the Chthonic banking trojan.
+Chthonic is a Trojan-type program that is installed through emails sent from hijacked/stolen PayPal accounts.
+The program leads to a fake Google Chrome update file that is promoted on the hijacked website.
+Visitors are informed that their Chrome browser is outdated and needs to be updated by clicking the "Update Chrome" button, which leads to download of a malicious file used to install the Chthonic banking trojan.

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software cracks.|

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet.|